how to download this new version and everything it offers to its users

 5. Finally, WhatsApp Plus can be installed.
 You will need to specify a mobile phone number and choose where to export the chats from.

-In case a warning appears that indicates that WhatsApp Plus cannot be installed, you must delete everything related to WhatsApp.
+In case a warning appears that indicates that WhatsApp Plus cannot be installed, you must delete everything related to the original application.
 To do this, go to Settings, Applications and in the search bar, type WhatsApp.

 It may interest you: New WhatsApp update will include a unique visualization, how the new system works